florianschafer/frogspawn/README.md

 both cluster quality and overall speed, but also introduces a straightforward and comprehensive parameter that puts a strict condition on the desired clustering outcome that is inherent to the graph itself.

-Secondly, after the recursive clustering has terminated, the resulting binary tree is postprocessed in such a way that every cluster is required to yield a certain number of subclusters.
-In order to do so, large clusters from deeper levels within the hierarchy are "pushed up" the cluster tree until that criterion is satisfied.
+Secondly, after the recursive clustering has terminated, the resulting binary tree is postprocessed to meet additional criteria such as clusters being required to obey certain min-cut ranges with respect to their parents where non-compliant clusters are either attached to an ancestor with higher similarity or assimilated by their parents.
 This not only counteracts the "shaving" phenomenon, where the resulting tree becomes a mere artifact of the recursive bisection process, but also imposes a more natural structure on the cluster hierarchy while also doing away with the strictly binary nature of the process.

 On the more technical side, Frogspawn's spectral bisector stage is multiple orders of magnitude faster than any naive implementation using standard eigensolvers.
 This is mostly achieved by a two-pronged approach: On the one hand, it